severus27/odl/CODE_OF_CONDUCT.md

 ## 5. Reporting Violations

-If you believe that someone has violated the OpenDeepLearning Code of Conduct, please report it to the project maintainers at [`teamopendeeplearning` at `gmail` dot `com`].
+If you believe that someone has violated the OpenDeepLearning Code of Conduct, please report it to the project maintainers via [Email](mailto:teamopendeeplearning@gmail.com) [`teamopendeeplearning` at `gmail` dot `com`].
 All reports will be treated confidentially and will be promptly reviewed and addressed.

 ## 6. Enforcement